India Notifies Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023

 Resolutions of directors

-This article was originally published on March 9, 2023.
-It was updated for clarification on March 10, 2023.
+(This article was originally published on March 9, 2023.
+It was last updated on May 12, 2023.)

 About Us

 India Briefing is produced by Dezan Shira & Associates.
 The firm assists foreign investors throughout Asia from offices across the world, including in Delhi and Mumbai.
-Readers may write to india@dezshira.com for more support on doing business in in India.
+Readers may write to india@dezshira.com for more support on doing business in India.

 We also maintain offices or have alliance partners assisting foreign investors in Indonesia, Singapore, Vietnam, Philippines, Malaysia, Thailand, Italy, Germany, and the United States, in addition to practices in Bangladesh and Russia.